kkolyan/fyrox_lite_lua/README.md

 - [Feedback](#feedback)

 ## Overview
 Full Scripting languages support for [Fyrox Engine](https://github.com/FyroxEngine/Fyrox).
-"Full" means that one can make games with Fyrox without seeing a single Rust line of code.
-The same as Godot, Unity or UE allow to make games with GDSript, C# or Blueprints.
+"Full" means that one can make games with Fyrox without seeing a single Rust line of code, not that it already covers whole Fyrox API.
+The principle is the same as Godot, Unity or UE allow to make games with GDSript, C# or Blueprints.

 Project ambition is to make Fyrox a "polyglot", so there is an abstraction over the languages, called Lite API, and a number of implementations for different languages.